-To avoid accidentally detonating the bomb, you will need to learn how to single-step through the assembly code in gdb and how to set breakpoints.
+To avoid accidentally detonating the bomb, you will need to learn how to single-step through the assembly code and how to set breakpoints.
 You will also need to learn how to inspect both the registers and the memory states.
 One of the nice side-effects of doing the lab is that you will get very good at using a debugger.
 This is a crucial skill that will pay big dividends the rest of your career.

 There are a number of online resources that will help you understand any assembly instructions you may encounter while examining the bomb.
 In particular, the programming manuals for x86-64 processors distributed by Intel and AMD are exceptionally valuable.
 They both describe the same ISA, but sometimes one may be easier to understand than the other.

 - Intel 64 and IA-32 Architectures Software Developer's Manual Volume 1: Basic Architecture

 - Intel 64 and IA-32 Architectures Software Developer's Manual Combined Volumes 3A and 3B: System Programming Guide, Parts 1 and 2

 - AMD64 Architecture Programmer's Manual Volume 1: Application Programming